MBunko/Project-1/README.md

 ### Testing coverage

 For the coverage test I used Pytest –-cov=application to check the testing coverage for the models.py, routes.py and __init__.py file.
 The __init__.py file is the set up file for functionality so it needs to be fully used by the test to show the test is set up correctly.
 The models.py file contains all the tables for the database as well as the forms used to make changes and reference the tables so the tests need to use this fully.
 Finally the routes.py file contains all the webpages and their functionality so it is important that we check how much of it is covered by the tests.
-A minimum requirement would be 75% coverage here as it would show the tests are checking the majority of functionality though 100% would be ideal
+A minimum requirement would be 75% coverage here as it would show the tests are checking the majority of functionality though 100% would be ideal.

 ![Cov][Cov]